0xfdbu/Sentinel/README.md

 ### 3. Sentinel node:

-** emergency pause workflow is functional but no actual attacks were simulated on the sentinel node **
+**emergency pause workflow is functional but no actual attacks were simulated on the sentinel node.

+there is an issue with detecting large transfers while reading, it parses gas instead of transfer value, however other heuristic scoring are mainly functional**

 | Policy | Storage | Enforced | Notes |
 |--------|---------|----------|-------|